Many insurance providers will allow you to avoid the pain of forking out a lump sum to pay for you cover by opting for a

 Finally, you should always compare car insurance policies online to make sure you’re getting the best deal for your money.

 Most insurers, when you start a monthly payment plan, will make you pay a deposit up front.
 This is usually about 20% of the entire policy cost but can sometimes be even higher.

-You should always shop around when taking out a car insurance policy, and the best and quickest way to do this is by comparing quotes with Money Expert.
+You should always shop around when taking out a car insurance policy, whatever kind of policy you're after.
 Head over to our car insurance comparison page and we’ll help you find the perfect deal for you, at no extra cost.
 All you need to do is enter a few details about yourself, your car, your driving history and the type of policy you want.
 Find a deal that suits your needs at a price you like, confirm the purchase and sit back, relax, and enjoy cheaper car insurance.